hossainemruz/k8s-course-edge-iict-cuet/README.md

 ## Load balancing using Service

 Service in Kubernetes provides load balancing for the pods.
-It distributes the traffic among the pods that are part of the service.
+It distributes the traffic among the pods that are selected by the service.

 Let's scale the sample server to 3 replicas: